Carry-on Restrictions Guide: What You Can Bring 2025

 • Lithium-ion batteries better not exceed 100Wh.

-• Lithium metal batteries have less than 2g of lithium per battery.
+• Lithium metal batteries less than 2g of lithium per battery.

 • Smart luggage with batteries removed before boarding